WellthCare

 Adding Your Spouse to Your Plan

-When you marry, you have the right to add your spouse to your employer-sponsored health plan-or enroll in your spouse’s plan-during the 60-day special enrollment period.
-Here’s what to consider:
+When you marry, you can add your spouse to your employer plan (or join theirs) during the 60-day SEP.
+Here's what changes:

 Impact on Preventive Care and Wellness Incentives

-If your plan includes wellness programs that reward preventive actions-such as annual physicals, screenings, or lab work-getting married may change your eligibility.
-For example, WellthCare’s model rewards every preventive health action with free money at the WellthCare Store and automatic contributions to a Pension account.
-When you add a spouse, both of you can participate, effectively doubling the potential for earning store dollars and building retirement wealth through healthy habits.
-This is especially valuable because it turns the marriage transition into a shared financial win-not just a cost increase.
+If your plan includes wellness programs that reward preventive actions - like annual physicals or screenings - getting married can shift your eligibility.
+For example, WellthCare gives you free money at the WellthCare Store and automatic Pension contributions for every preventive step.
+Add your spouse, and now both of you earn.
+That doubles your store dollars and retirement savings.
+It turns marriage into a financial win, not just a cost increase.

 Effects of Getting Divorced on Healthcare Benefits